pratikb2805/siim-isic-melanoma-classification/README.md

 - Weighted average
 - Power Average
 - Minmax ensemble(didn't help)<br>
-    <pre>       3hr before end of competition we came across rank ensembling and and we did this ensemble and got **9698** for our last submission</pre>
+<br>3hr before end of competition we came across rank ensembling and and we did this ensemble and got **0.9697** for our last submission

 ## Our 3 final Submission